kiat/BigDataAnalytics/HowTos/How-to-install-pyspark-on-Windows.md

 ```
 java -version
 ```
-You should see something  like the following:
+You should see the version of java printed out on the command prompt:
 ```
 java version "1.8.0_241"
 Java(TM) SE Runtime Environment (build 1.8.0_241-b07)
 Java HotSpot(TM) 64-Bit Server VM (build 25.241-b07, mixed mode)
 ```
+*Note the actual versions will differ based on the version of java installed on your computer*

 If instead of the java version you see the following error, then we need to setup the system environment so that windows can find java
 ```